MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/app-governance-visibility-insights-view-apps.md

     If an app is *admin consented*, the **Total consented users** are all users in the tenant.

-- Select the **Permissions** tab to see a summary and list of the Graph API and legacy permissions granted to the app, consent type, and whether they are in use.
+- Select the **Permissions** tab to see a summary and list of the Graph API and legacy permissions granted to the app, consent type, privilege level and whether they are in use.
 For example:

     :::image type="content" source="media/app-governance-visibility-insights-view-apps/permissions.png" alt-text="Screenshot of the Permissions tab.":::